Flossing is a Must for Good Oral Health

 Did you know… the American Dental Association recommends cleaning between your teeth daily to help prevent cavities and gum disease.
 Cleaning between your teeth helps remove plaque – bacteria that feeds on leftover food or sugar in your mouth and cause cavities.

-Flossing Is A Must For Good Oral Health
+Why is Flossing a Must For Good Oral Health?

 There are a lot more reasons for using dental floss than for a simple one-off event, such as when a piece of popcorn gets stuck between your teeth.
 In fact, people have been using dental floss to clean the areas between their teeth and above their gum lines where a brush can’t reach since the early 19th century.